7 Ways to Keep Bees Off Your Hummingbird Feeders!

 When people say they don’t want “bees on their hummingbird feeder,” I have found that what they actually mean is that they don’t want yellow jackets, wasps, and hornets.
 Most hobbyists don’t have any problems with honey bees, bumblebees, and many other beneficial species.
 In fact, many people try to attract and encourage these types of bees to their yard.

 But yellow jackets, wasps, and hornets can be aggressive towards other creatures, including humans.

 If you have a large number of these insects in your yard, then I recommend putting out a trap that catches them!

-Usually, I don’t recommend getting rid of insects, but yellow jackets aren’t incredibly beneficial for your yard.
-And once a few of them sting your 3-year old daughter while sitting peacefully outside, it becomes a bit easier to install these traps.
+Usually, I don’t recommend getting rid of insects, since they all play a role in the food chain.
+But once a few of them sting your 3-year old daughter while sitting peacefully outside, it becomes a bit easier to install these traps.

 Check out the following video of a homemade yellow jacket trap!

 After you have cut a plastic soda bottle in half, you take the top portion and stick it upside down back into the bottom half.
 From there, put some bait, like chicken, soda, or something else sugary at the bottom.
 The yellow jackets are attracted to the smell and fly inside to investigate, but they are not able to navigate back up the small opening.